BZFlag-Dev/bzflag/README.md

 server.
 The client is reliant upon the following external dependencies that should be installed before running configure:

-  OpenGL 1.0+
+* OpenGL 1.0+
-  libSDL 1.2+
+* libSDL 1.2+

-If you're on an operating system that uses a packaging system (e.g. apt, portage, ports, etc), be sure to install the development kit versions of each of those (e.g. xlibmesa-gl-dev package) so that headers are made available.
+If you're on an operating system that uses a packaging system (e.g. apt, portage, ports, etc), be sure to install the development kit versions of each of those (e.g. `xlibmesa-gl-dev` package) so that headers are made available.
 You may also want to manually install other dependencies that BZFlag automatically provides if you do not have them pre-installed:

-  c-ares
+* c-ares
-  libCURL
+* libCURL
-  libregex (usually provided as part of libc) zlib
+* libregex (usually provided as part of libc)
+* zlib

-The README.Linux file includes a detailed list of of the packages needed to compile and run BZFlag on some popular Linux distributions.
+The README.Linux.md file includes a detailed list of of the packages needed to compile and run BZFlag on some popular Linux distributions.

 The final summary at the end of running configure will report whether the client will be built or not.
-Once configure has been run, you may compile by simply running 'make'.
-If you have GNU Make and are on a multiprocessor system, you can build in parallel with the -j option:
+Once configure has been run, you may compile by simply running `make`.
+If you have GNU Make and are on a multiprocessor system, you can build in parallel with the `-j` option:

-  make -j4
+`make -j4`

-If compilation was successful, the client will be in src/bzflag and the server will be in src/bzfs as 'bzflag' and 'bzfs' respectively.
+If compilation was successful, the client will be in `src/bzflag` and the server will be in `src/bzfs` as 'bzflag' and 'bzfs' respectively.
 You can run the client or the server directly from those locations with or without installing:

-  src/bzflag/bzflag
+`src/bzflag/bzflag`

-BZFlag looks for data files in a path defined during compile, in ./data/ , or in the previously specified data path only.
-As part of the tarball/git clone, the base data library is located in
-<installed-locale>/bzflag/data.
-This means that to test in a working
-directory you need to tell bzflag where to find these files if there is not a 'data' directory in your current directory.
+BZFlag looks for data files in a path defined during compile, in `./data/` , or in the previously specified data path only.
+As part of the tarball/git clone, the base data library is located in `<installed-locale>/bzflag/data`.
+This means that to test in a working directory you need to tell bzflag where to find these files if there is not a 'data' directory in your current directory.
 This can be done with a symbolic link:

-  ln -s ./path/to/bzflag/data
+`ln -s ./path/to/bzflag/data`

-After testing you can install BZFlag by running 'make install' with sufficient system installation privileges.
-Use 'sudo', 'su', or similar methods to elevate your privileges when installing BZFlag
+After testing you can install BZFlag by running `make install` with sufficient system installation privileges.
+Use `sudo`, `su`, or similar methods to elevate your privileges when installing BZFlag
 system-wide:

-  sudo make install
+`sudo make install`

 You should now have BZFlag in the system directory ready to run.